-Mueller provides expert mechanical/electrical and plumbing engineering services in select markets: cultural, higher education, historic preservation, corporate, laboratories, and plants and utility infrastructure.
+Mueller provides expert mechanical, electrical, plumbing, and fire protection engineering services in select markets: cultural, higher education, historic preservation, corporate, laboratories, and plants and utility infrastructure.
 Our specialization in these areas enables us to provide an extremely high level of technical skill and innovation, as well as hands-on support to owners and their architects from the earliest conceptual phases.

 Our high standards require that we attract the best and the brightest in engineering, and that we offer a comprehensive program for professional development and on-the-job training.
 We support active membership in professional organizations, as well as opportunities for continuing education.
 We also offer the latest in technology and the chance to utilize cutting-edge applications in our design solutions.